We can all agree that the safest place for a baby on a plane is in their own seat, in their own FAA-approved car seat.

 This was our travel car seat of choice, due to its light weight (just over 10lbs), low price (around $50 in the US–more in Canada, natch), and ease of installation.
-You can rear face to 35lbs and it’s good for forward-facing kids up to 40lbs, although depending on how big your kids are, they may grow out of it height-wise a little sooner.
-The Cosco Scenera‘s limit for height rear-facing is 36″, and 43″ for forward-facing children.
-Bub outgrew it when he was three, but he lives at the top of the percentile charts.
+You can rear face to 35lbs and it’s good for forward-facing kids up to 40lbs.
+Although, depending on how big your kids are, they may grow out of it height-wise a little sooner.
+The Cosco Scenera NEXT‘s limit for height rear-facing is 36″, and 43″ for forward-facing children.
+My son outgrew it when he was three, but he lives at the top of the percentile charts.

-At over $200 USD, the Combi Coccoro is the priciest FAA-approved car seat here on the list, but it is the only convertible car seat that snaps into a stroller (the BabyTrend Snap’n’Go or Mountain Buggy’s Nano), it’s around 15lbs, easy to install, and in spite of its low profile, babies can rear-face from 3-33 lbs, or up to 36″ tall, and forward-face from 20-40 lbs., or up to 40″ tall.
+At over $200 USD, the Combi Coccoro is the priciest FAA-approved car seat here on the list, but it is the only convertible car seat that snaps into a stroller (the BabyTrend Snap’n’Go or Mountain Buggy’s Nano).
+It’s around 15lbs, easy to install, and, in spite of its low profile, babies can rear-face from 3-33 lbs, or up to 36″ tall.
+They can forward-face from 20-40 lbs., or up to 40″ tall.
 Its unique design allows the Combi Coccoro to be installed in very tiny cars, so that means you should have no trouble rear facing in some of those super-tight airline seat pitches.

-At just over 20lbs, this is the heaviest car seat recommended here. but for a Britax that’s pretty light.
-It retails for under $150 USD.
-The Britax Roundabout G4.1 fits most traditional airline seats, though rear-facing might be a bit of a struggle.
-You could very likely use this seat until it expires (seven years) since it is good for rear-facing for 5-40 lbs, or until there is only 1″ of shell above child’s head, and forward-facing 20-55 lbs, 46″ or less.
+At just under 20lbs, this is the heaviest car seat recommended here.
+But, for a Britax, that’s pretty light.
+It retails for around $200 USD.
+The Britax Emblem fits most traditional airline seats, though rear-facing might be a bit of a struggle.
+You could very likely use this seat until it expires (seven years)… It’s good for rear-facing for 5-40 lbs, or until there is only 1″ of shell above child’s head, and forward-facing 20-65 lbs, and a height of 49″ or less.
 And Britax has their own line of travel accessories, including a padded car seat travel bag, and a travel cart.